Ministering in Word and Deed in Africa.

 With regular support and prayer, amazing supporters like you have rescued many thousands from lives of forced poverty and misery.
 Partnering with us makes saving more lives possible.
 Please join us now in celebrating God’s mercy and power to change Africa.

-Together we have reached over 1.3 million with the good news of Jesus in 2018.
+Together we have reached over 6 million people with the good news of Jesus in 2020.

 Jesus is the heart of what we do.